-After the problem has been named, continue the company-focused aim by showing the ways in which your proposed solution will be a success.
-An excellent method is to present facts of concerning issues, followed quickly by practical yet unique solutions that are designed particularly for the client.
+After the problem has been named, continue the company-focused aim by showing how your proposed solution will be a success.
+An excellent method is to present facts concerning issues, followed quickly by practical yet unique solutions that are designed particularly for the client.

 Don’t be too general when offering up solutions and results, however.
 Simply telling your client that your methods will “increase sales” is not good enough.
 Utilize market research and projections as well as examples of past success, and give descriptive and attractive probable outcomes.
 Clients love to see what gains your work will bring them, and thorough research is so important in exploring and determining what these gains will be.

 An avoidance of sweeping generalizations or false information